Indonesian police say 31 dead, 1 missing in Papua attacks

-JAYAPURA, Indonesia (AP) — Security forces are trying to recover the bodies of 31 workers who were killed in one of the worst separatist attacks in Indonesia’s restive Papua province.
+JAYAPURA, Indonesia (AP) — Security forces are trying to recover the bodies of 31 construction workers who were killed in one of the worst separatist attacks in Indonesia’s restive province of Papua, police said Tuesday.

-Papua police spokesman Suryadi Diaz said Tuesday that 24 construction workers were killed Sunday when gunmen stormed a government bridge construction project in a mountainous village in Nduga district.
+Papua police spokesman Suryadi Diaz said 24 workers were killed Sunday when gunmen stormed a government bridge construction project in a remote mountainous village in Nduga district.

-Diaz said eight other workers fled to the nearby house of a local parliament member, but an armed group came a day later and killed seven of them.
+Eight other workers fled to the nearby house of a local parliament member, but an armed group came a day later and killed seven of them, Diaz said, citing reports from several witnesses.
 The eighth managed to escape and remains missing.

+“This is the worst attack launched by the armed criminal group recently amid intensified development by the government,” Diaz told The Associated Press.

 Most Read Nation & World Stories